 Some areas around these buildings may temporarily be closed to the public while the demolitions are occurring.
 Residents should use caution around the area and follow all directional signage.

 Loudoun County does not own the former clubhouse and hotel that was previously associated with the Westpark property; therefore, the county’s plans do not impact this building.

 Loudoun County also has conducted other maintenance activity on the Westpark property as needed.
 These activities include any essential maintenance of the former golf cart paths, stormwater maintenance along certain areas of the stream corridors, and the trimming of trees as needed.
 These activities are conducted only on an as-needed basis to facilitate the current use of the property by the public until the new park is designed and constructed.

 Loudoun County announced in August of 2022 (PDF) that it purchased 134 acres of property formerly known as the Westpark Golf Course in Leesburg.
 The new county-owned land, located around the Leesburg Country Club subdivision and along Country Club Drive, has been placed into a conservation easement, which will preserve the natural landscape.
 In the coming years, the county will develop the property into a passive park consisting of walking and biking trails with many natural and minimally disturbed areas.

 The county will begin engaging the community in the coming weeks regarding the future project.
 The passive park will be designed following input from members of the community and will be based on the requirements for property within the conservation easement.

 The existing golf cart paths are open to the public for running, walking and biking while the planning process for the future passive park is conducted.

-To learn more and to subscribe to email and text updates on Westpark property and future passive park, visit loudoun.gov/westparkproperty.
-In addition, comments and questions may be submitted through an online form that is linked on the webpage.
+To learn more about the project and to subscribe to email and text updates on the Westpark project, visit loudoun.gov/westparkproperty.

 # # #